About Kristin Conlon, Psy.D.

 You want someone who tells you what to do or gives you advice.

-You’re seeking a therapist who focuses only on
+You’re seeking a therapist who focuses only on skills-based therapy and a short term model.

-You’re looking for a therapist who sees children, couples, or families (I only see adults individually)
+You’re looking for a therapist who sees children, couples, or families (I only see adults individually).

+If this sounds like you, you’re welcome to schedule a free 15-minute consultation to see if it feels like a good fit.
 You don’t need to have all the answers or have things figured out.
-That’s what we can do in therapy.
+That’s what we can do in therapy and I would be honored to hear from you.

 Kind Words From Colleagues